Never Say Never (The Fray song)

 "Never Say Never" or "Never Say Never (Don't Let Me Go)" is a song by Denver-based piano rock band the Fray that was included on their second studio album, The Fray.
 It is the second single from the album and is a direct love song between two people who are "pulling apart and coming together again and again."

-The song was certified Platinum by the RIAA in August 2010 and was ranked #100 on Billboard's Hot 100 songs of 2009 list.
+The song was certified Platinum by the RIAA in August 2010 and was ranked No. 100 on Billboard's Hot 100 songs of 2009 list.
 It was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocals in 2010.

-The song is present on the soundtrack of the film Transformers: Revenge of the Fallen - The Album, and on promos of Inuyasha: The Final Acts last episode on Animax Asia.
+The song is present on the soundtrack of the film Transformers: Revenge of the Fallen - The Album and is used when Sam and Mikaela are bidding farewell to each other at the beginning of the film, and on promos of Inuyasha: The Final Acts last episode on Animax Asia.

 There are currently three versions of the song: the full album version and two radio edits (Half Guitar Solo Edit and Radio edit), which are shorter and cut out a portion of the song's guitars.